dcdruck/tampermonkey-scripts/README.md

 ### altpress-quiz-repair.js

 My browser privacy settings and add-ons prevent the AltPress quizzes, hoster by Apester, from displaying normally inline.
 This script will detect those frames and replace them with a link to open the quiz in a new window instead.

+### clipcentric-editor-keyboard-nav.js

+Adds Open and Save keyboard shortcuts (Ctrl+O and Ctrl+S) to the Clipcentric DisplayAd Studio, template editor, AMP editor, and video editor.
+This is compatible with v10 and newer.